 So far, Dr. Takahashi has discovered that place cells replay information about both the path the rat needs to take as well as the task it needs to carry out.
 That is, hippocampal place cell firing conveys both the “where” information and “what” information during retrieval.
 Previously, hippocampal place cell replay was thought to only contribute spatial information during memory retrieval.
 However, these results suggest that hippocampal place cell activity can simultaneously represent both spatial and nonspatial information!

 In fact, it was this research that was the inspiration for our newest product, The Free Maze.
-Dr. Takahashi teamed up with O’Hara to design the first modular maze that researchers can design and redesign themselves!
+Dr. Takahashi teamed up with O’Hara to design the first modular maze for mice and rats that researchers can design and redesign themselves!